From the recording Sacred Flow

 Recorded Produced and arranged by ginger doss

-Mixed by Damien Rodriguez Zinc Media Pro
+Mixed and Mastered by Damien Rodriguez Zinc Media Pro

 ginger doss: Lead Vocal Keyboards loops and djmebe